ldchu/Data-Portfolio/README.md

 # Welome to my Data Portfolio!
 *Created by Lindsay Chu*

-While studying at UT Austin, I completed studies in Marketing, Management Information Systems, and Statistical Modeling.

-This repository houses all of my data science projects, categorized by software used.
+While studying at The University of Texas at Austin, I completed courses in Marketing, Management Information Systems, and Statistical Modeling.
+This repository houses all of my data science projects, which I have categorized by software used.

 Feel free to explore my work!